Jaugi/GeoJSON/Readme.md

 # Jaugi GeoJSON
 Jaugi GeoJSON is a project which provides some GeoJSON files from different country to test with or build a application with.
+Some of these files are realy rough outlines and can be inaccurate, especially near the borders of the country.

 ## What is GeoJSON?